apache/pulsar/site2/docs/client-libraries-java.md

 In shared subscription mode, multiple consumers can attach to the same subscription and message are delivered in a round robin distribution across consumers.

-If broker dispatch only one message at a time, consumer 1 will received:
+If a broker dispatches only one message at a time, consumer1 will receive:

 ```
 ("key-1", "message-1-1")